zenlex/zenlex/README.md

 # Welcome to my Humble Code Abode 🙏

 ## About Me
 I've been involved with interactive technology for most of my life.
 I enjoy taking things apart to figure out how they work.
 I'm an excellent researcher and self-learner.
 I'm currently participating in a 'batch' at the [Recurse Center](https://www.recurse.com) to sharpen my skills and be inspired by a cohort of talented programmers.
 Previously I taught at Universities and worked as a Lighting and Sound Designer and Production Manager.
+I'd love to work on projects related to environmental conservation, education, and access to public resources.

 ## Current Projects:
 - MettaBot - an app for spreading kindness
 - Full Stack Open Curriculum
-- Design Patterns, Data Structures, and Algorithms
+- Design Patterns, Data Structures, and Algorithms Study

-## Interests:
- - environmental conservation and education
- - access to education and other public resources(utilities, healthcare, transit, etc.)
- - government efficiency and transparency

 ## Personal Trivia:
 - Pronouns: he/him/his
 - Meyers-Briggs: [INTJ](https://www.16personalities.com/intj-personality)
 - Enneagram - 8w7 - ['The Maverick'](https://www.enneagraminstitute.com/type-8)

 <h2 align="center">Languages & Tools</h2>
 <div align="center">